Questions to Ask a Babysitter for Your Infant

 Pause and observe how the babysitter holds your child.
 If you have a young infant, you know their neck is delicate.
 Make sure the babysitter knows, too!
 Now is the time to provide guidance if you feel they need a refresher course on how to hold an infant (or how to change a diaper).

-Don’t be afraid to have these conversations; you are a pro because you do these things multiple times a day, every day.
+Your baby is the most important person in your life so finding a great babysitter is essential.
+Don’t be afraid to ask your questions during the interview.
+You will eventually find someone who will take care of your baby the way you want them to.
+Remember, you are a pro because you take care of your baby’s needs multiple times a day, every day.
 Others may not have an infant in their home so they could be a little rusty.
 Share your expertise!